mistersam11/etchasketch/README.md

 # Etch-a-Sketch
-The final project of The Odin Project's foundations course
+The semi-final project of The Odin Project's foundations course